Find and list all possible paths of heat carrier flow (water) in the given topology of district heating system.

 directed graph of this network.
 For more details of isomorphic topology

-description see m325nxdata
+description see m325nxdata.

 See also

-for example of topology of district heating
+m325nxdata for example of topology of district heating

 system